simeononsecurity/Windows_STIG_Ansible/README.md

 ## Notes:
 - Offline support is only supported when downloading direct from this github.
 - Ansible galaxy collection does not include the offline copies of the dependencies
+- Requires you have secure WinRM over HTTPS already configured on your Windows Systems

 ## Usage: